nim-lang/langserver/README.md

   then `nimls` will use `root` to start `nimsuggest`.
 In case there are no matches `nimlangserver` will try to guess the most suitable project root.
 - `nim.timeout` - the request timeout in ms after which `nimlangserver` will restart the language server.
 If not specified the default is 2 minutes.
 - `nim.nimsuggestPath` - the path to the `nimsuggest`.
 The default is `"nimsuggest"`.
+- `nim.autoCheckFile` - check the file on the fly
+- `nim.autoCheckProject` - check the project after saving the file
 - `nim.autoRestart` - auto restart once in case of `nimsuggest` crash.
 Note that the server won't restart if there weren't any successful calls after the last restart.